 Next, use electric clippers to remove the hair from the wound and the surrounding area; scissors or household razors can be used as a last resort as long as you proceed with extreme caution to avoid further breaking the skin.

 Even if you can’t see rocks or glass with the naked eye, there’s a good chance that microscopic particles of bacteria, dust, or other unknown materials have contaminated the wound.

 If you do see any larger, visible objects, like twigs or gravel, you can pick them out with your hands or a clean pair of tweezers.
 Afterward, rinse the wounded area with Vetericyn wound-treatment solution (link).
 Unlike relying on running water, blasting it with liquid will serve to dislodge anything too small to be removed with the tweezers.

 Next, pat it dry with a clean towel or sterile gauze.
-At this point, the towel must be unsoiled from previous use, as drying a freshly cleaned wound with a contaminated cloth will undo the effects of the last step.
+At this point, the towel must be unsoiled from previous use, as drying a freshly cleaned and open wound with a contaminated cloth will undo the effects of the last step.